ShadowSecurityOfficial/Shadow-Full/README.md

 # Shadow-Full

 Shadow-Full is a project designed to merge all the ShadowSecurity projects into one.
 Shadow-Full is built with offline access as a priority, therefore it will be preinstalled will everything ShadowSecurity has ever created, Shadow-Full is part of the larger ShadowSecuritySuite, Shadow-Full allows you to always be prepared because here at ShadowSecurity we know the importance of being prepared.
+As you may have guessed, this is indeed our flagship tool and combines all the projects into one.

 ㊙️ "The more silent you are, the more you can silence." ㊙️